Table of contents

 It takes a lot of time.
 You start with one property, and you may not be able to buy another property for a few more years.
 Then you add another property and another.
 Slowly over several years, you have built a portfolio of real estate properties.
 When Taylor started off investing, he says he “was pretty arrogant and self-confident that I could become wealthy in just a few years.”

-Fortunately, Taylor had several successful real estate mentors who were patient him.
+Fortunately, Taylor had several successful real estate mentors who were patient with him.
 One particular mentor said, “Don’t quit until you have worked at it for at least ten years.”
 Taylor just wishes he had started ten years sooner.

 Omer Reiner from FL Cash Home Buyers, LLC says if he were to go back to 2011 and advise his younger self, the best thing he’d say would be to put money aside from his fix & flips and start buying cash flowing assets as soon as possible.